What Is Sabudana?

 1. Sabudana Kheer Recipe For Kids:

 This kheer is very famous in our place and we make it often at home.
-To make the kheer, wash 1/4 cup sabudana and soak it in 3/4 th cup water for an hour or two.
-Take the soaked mixture in a bowl along with 11/4 cup of full fat organic grass fed milk and boil it in low flame till sabudana is cooked.
+To make the kheer, wash 1/4 cup sabudana and soak it in 3/4’th cup water for an hour or two.
+Take the soaked mixture in a bowl along with 11/4 cup of full-fat organic grass-fed milk and boil it on low flame till sabudana is cooked.

 2. Sabudana Bindhi: